lonelyelk/what-build/README.md

 ## TODO

+- [ ] Replace strings.Builder or newer golang version on CI
 - [ ] Add options to build parameters to trigger
 - [ ] List available things with info
 - [ ] Dependencies lock